kikigoestech/Team-Profile-Generator/README.md

 The newly-generated `index.html` file will be found in the `dist` folder that goes hand-in-hand with the `style.css` file already present there.

-A walk through video can be seen [here](https://drive.google.com/file/d/14FxhT-Y_UD4eKW8dcKrswEyj5vglL3wD/view)
+A walk through video can be seen [here](https://drive.google.com/file/d/14FxhT-Y_UD4eKW8dcKrswEyj5vglL3wD/view) .
+Please download video if it does not automatically do so !

+()